 You have multiple options to get a vaccine for your child in the fall and winter.

-Register online To register online you must provide a Personal Health Number (PHN).
+You will need a Personal Health Number (PHN) to book your appointment and add your contact information to get notifications in the future.
 Each B.C. resident enrolled with the Medical Services Plan (MSP) is given a PHN for health care.
-Find your PHN on the back of your driver’s license, your BC Services Card or CareCard.
+Find your PHN on the back of your driver’s licence, your BC Services Card or CareCard.

 I need personal health information and advice